 - In a mixing bowl, combine Japanese mayo, sriracha, shoyu, and sesame oil until smooth.

-- Sprinkle on sesame seeds and sliced green onion, if desired, and serve with steamed rice or salad.
+- Sprinkle on sesame seeds and sliced green onion, if desired, then serve on a bed of steamed rice or fresh salad.
 Enjoy!

 - Shoyu: Shoyu is a Japanese type of soy sauce.
 Alternatively, you can use regular soy sauce, however, do not use light or low-sodium soy sauce because saltiness is needed for this recipe.